 The City of Riverbend, with a population of slightly more than 145,000, is the largest and oldest city of the Region of Jowea.
 The founding date is roughly SP~3,000 (give or take a couple of centuries).
 Riverbend is the center of trade and commerce for Jowea; its culture is dominated by commerce and the powerful merchants who control that commerce.

-Wherever you end up going with Beyonder, enjoy the places you see and the creatures you meet.
-Happy adventuring!
+Wherever you end up going on Tamarra, you will learn much.
+Enjoy the places you see and the creatures you meet – just be careful!